 Guiding RAY (Religious Adventures for Youth)

-Children (K – 5th grade) are welcomed to weekly workshops held each Sunday morning from early September through mid June.
+Children (K – 8th grade) are welcomed to weekly workshops held each Sunday morning from early September through mid June.
 Nursery care is provided year round for our youngest parishioners.
-We open the Guiding RAY doors at 9:30am and enjoy time with Father Nathan in Family Chapel then move to classes that focus on faith development, stories from the Bible, and our life in the Episcopal Church.
+We open the Guiding RAY doors at 9:45am.
+Classes focus on faith development, stories from the Bible, and our life in the Episcopal Church.
 After class, children join their parents/families for Communion in the Church.
 Special Children’s Liturgies (i.e., Ash Wednesday, Good Friday Children’s Stations of the Cross, and the annual Christmas Pageant) are held throughout the year.
-Our Rector is closely connected to the Guiding RAY program, supporting the teachers and guiding the children.

 Director: Megan Akers Nursery Coordinator: Julie Otte